 Building Blocks of a CI/CD Pipeline

-A typical CI/CD pipeline encompasses multiple following stages that are automatically executed in a sequential order: trigger, code check out, compilation, automated testing, code analysis, notification (see figure below).
-You might not necessarily encounter all of them in every CI/CD pipeline – each project is unique, employs different processes and associated technical practices.
+A typical CI/CD pipeline encompasses following stages that are automatically executed in a sequential order: trigger, code check out, compilation, automated testing, code analysis, and notification (see figure below).
+You might not necessarily encounter all of them in every CI/CD pipeline – each project is unique and employs different processes and associated technical practices.

 Stages of a Generic CI/CD Pipeline